MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/creating-a-camera-driver-mft.md

 ## Driver MFT implementation

 This section provides information on implementing your driver MFT.
-For a full example of a driver MFT that works together with a Windows Store device app, see the [Driver MFT](http://go.microsoft.com/fwlink/p/?LinkID=251566) sample.
+For a full example of a driver MFT that works together with a UWP device app, see the [Driver MFT](http://go.microsoft.com/fwlink/p/?LinkID=251566) sample.

 ### Development tools